 Running a successful online business is possible for anyone who’s willing to put in the time and work.
 You don’t even have to start from scratch, as there are many online business opportunities you can join.
 Unfortunately, like many other money-making ventures, scammers find ways to take advantage of unsuspecting people hoping to work at home online.
 As a result, if you're looking for a proven legitimate online home business, you need to do your research to weed out the scams and duds.

-The challenge is to distinguish between what is legit and what isn't.
 The first step is in knowing how scammers and schemers try to dupe you.
 After that, you need to know how to research and choose a credible online business option.
 Here’s what you need to know:

 Tricks Work-At-Home Scammers Use

 The first step to determining if an online opportunity is legit, is to understand what scammers do to lure you in.
 Often scam sites look legitimate, suggesting they've appeared on credible news sites make it hard to know what’s real.
 Plus make great income claims, which can be very tempting.
 Here are a few things to watch for:

 1. Huge income claims and guarantees.
-While there are online entrepreneurs that make $10,000 a month, you can bet none of them are doing whatever program you're looking at.
+While there are online entrepreneurs that make $10,000 a month or more, you can bet none of them are doing whatever program you're looking at.
 The reality is, most people don't make very much online.
 Further, if the word "guarantee" is used, don't bother reading on.
-No one can legitimately (or legally) promise you income unless its a job and you're being offered a salary.
+No one can legitimately (or legally) promise you income unless it’s a job and you're being offered a salary.
 While these sites are tempting, use your head and walk away otherwise you'll end up losing money.

 2. Fast income.
-Right along side big money promises are the claims that you can have it fast, such as in 30 days.
+Right alongside big money promises are the claims that you can earn it fast, such as in 30 days.
 Fast, big money is totally unrealistic.
 Think about it: if you could really make $10,000 a month starting in 30 days doing practically nothing, wouldn't everyone be doing it?
 Wouldn't you personally know at least one person doing it?

 4. All your problems solved.
 Scammers are the best copywriters in the world.
-Whatever reason you need to make money online, they'll promise it.
+Whatever reason you need to make money online, they'll promise to give it to you.
 It's as if their ads are written specifically to you.
 It's hard to resist a program that will solve all your problems, but you need to ignore the hype and fluff and look for the meat of the program.
 When you do, you'll find that there is no meat.
-Scammers make big promises but are vague on the details on how that will happen.
+Scammers make big promises, but are vague on the details on how that will happen.

 6. Free.
 Many programs offer "free" sign up, but often you won't make money on the free program.
 These schemers get you after you join their free version by telling you how much more you can make faster by sending money.

 7. Unverifiable claims.
 Many scams will suggest they've been featured on news shows or in magazines.
 First, I've never seen a news show profile a legitimate work-at-home or online opportunity.
 They report on scams, but never the legit stuff.
 Other claims may come through shill or fake testimonials, non-existent awards, and fake research.
 If a website makes a claim, verify that it’s true.
 If it says it got an award from ABC Org, visit ABC Org’s website to find out if it’s true.

 The Internet does not have magical powers to enable you to earn magnificent incomes overnight.
 Any program that suggests otherwise is lying to you.